Center for the Integration of Research, Teaching & Learning (CIRTL) Network

-The CIRTL Network, a collaborative network of 22 research universities, is advancing the nation’s preparation of graduate students and post-doctoral fellows in teaching and learning.
+The CIRTL Network, a collaborative network of over 40 research universities, is advancing the nation’s preparation of graduate students and post-doctoral fellows in teaching and learning.
 Since its beginning in 2003, CIRTL has developed, implemented, and evaluated strategies for preparing future faculty for careers that integrate research, teaching, and learning based on three core ideas:

 • Learning Communities (LC) bring together groups of people for shared learning, discovery, and generation of knowledge.
 To achieve common learning goals, a learning community nurtures functional relationships among its members;

 Local CIRTL learning communities at each university are the foundation of the Network, with programming and connections that enable members to explore innovative and effective teaching practices.
 The cross-Network learning community also enables all Network future faculty to learn in the context of a diverse network that includes institutions of varying size, history, culture and mission.
 Finally, the leaders and implementers of the campus learning communities are themselves a Network learning community sharing resources, experiences, and ideas with each other and the nation.

 The CIRTL Network is administered from its home base in the Wisconsin Center for Education Research at the University of Wisconsin-Madison.